mkarpiarz/cloud-native-docs/gpu-operator/sandbox-containers-kata.rst

          configuration-nvidia-gpu-qemu.toml
          kata-ubuntu-jammy-nvidia-gpu.initrd
          vmlinuz-5.xx.x-xxx-nvidia-gpu
+         ...

 *********************
 Run a Sample Workload
 *********************

-A pod specification for a sandboxed container requires the following:
+A pod specification for a Kata Container requires the following:

 * Specify a Kata runtime class.